HysteriaKa/P6b-Snowboard/README.md

 ### Installation

-You need to put the .env file in the main file. (livrables OC).
+You need to put the .env file in the main file. (deliverables OC).

-The database is also in the "livrables"
+The database is also in the deliverables.

 or you can use the fixture by running